Otoplasty

 How is Otoplasty Performed?

-Dr Choroomi performs otoplasty surgery under general anesthetic for both children and adults.
-All areas to be corrected are marked prior to surgery.
+Dr Choroomi performs otoplasty surgery under general anaesthetic for both children and adults.
+All areas are marked prior to surgery.
 As part of his otoplasty technique, Dr Choroomi will place incisions completely behind the ear to hide any visible signs of scarring.
-Once the incisions are made both excess cartilage and skin will be removed and if necessary, Dr Choroomi will sculpt the ear cartilage into the desired shape.
-A combination of permanent and dissolvable sutures will be used to create a fold within the ear that did not occur naturally.
+Once the incisions are made both excess cartilage and skin will be removed if necessary.
+A combination of permanent and dissolvable sutures will be used to create a fold within the ear.
 A bandage is then placed around the head to keep the ears tight and compressed.

 Recovery after Otoplasty